diegofratta/probable-winner/proposal.md

 Queue class: Will contain the data structure to decide where groups are placed in the library, as well as wait times for specialty seats.

+GUI class: Displays the floorplan to the screen, allows user to click on it to provide info the program

+Main class: Will call other functions that run the program in infinite loop, takes user inputs.

 Name each interface or class and briefly describe its function or purpose.